-Empire Storm Drainage Infrastructure Project: Staff will continue to oversee the design and engineering phase of the Empire Storm Drainage Infrastructure Project.
-Stanislaus County staff will also continue to provide administrative services to each of the consortia members, as well as to its own programs and projects.
+Empire Storm Drainage Infrastructure Project: Staff will oversee the initial construction phase of the Empire Storm Drainage Infrastructure Project.

+Administration: Stanislaus County staff will also continue to provide administrative services to each of the consortia members, as well as to its own programs and projects.
 The Federal Housing and Urban Development Department recognizes Stanislaus County as the sole grantee for the designation of Community Development Block Grant Entitlement.
 Accordingly, staff is responsible for the receipt and expenditure of funds, environmental documentation for projects and eligibility determination of programs and those persons accessing the services of the programs.

-T3- Workforce Technology Development: This fiscal year the County is also partnering with the Cities of Newman and Oakdale to provide a public service activity that will to expand the Consortium's Workforce Development endeavors to more of the Consortia cities over the coming fiscal years.
+T3- Workforce Technology Development: This fiscal year the County is also partnering with the Cities of Newman and Patterson to expand their Workforce Development Endeavors to more of the Consortia cities over the coming fiscal year.

-Revitalization Strategies: The Stanislaus County Unincorporated Area has governing bodies called Municipal Advisory Councils (M.A.C.) that reside over the five (5) towns/areas and their respective spheres of influence, most of the MAC's have areas that meet the criteria of a slum and/or blighted community, and will benefit from the development of such strategies.
-Over the coming fiscal year staff hopes to collaborate with two of these entities to develop a number of strategies that can be submitted to HUD for consideration and approval.
+Revitalization Strategies: The Stanislaus County Unincorporated Area has advisory bodies called Municipal Advisory Councils (M.A.C.) that reside over the five (5) towns/areas and their respective spheres of influence, most of the MAC's have areas that meet the criteria of a slum and/or blighted community, and will benefit from the development of such strategies.
+Over the coming fiscal year staff hopes to collaborate with two to four of these entities to develop a number of strategies that can be submitted to HUD for consideration and approval.